sakshiudeshi/Callisto/README.md

 We also highlight some prominent examples of low data quality in each notebook

 ### Auxillary Files
   For the SVHN dataset, the dataset *needs* to be downloaded.
 It can be found [here](https://drive.google.com/file/d/1Zxz1QC5ZD6eREwLfjv1NVdUaZxV0hp4U/view).
 Please make a folder 'data' under SVHN.

+#### Auxilarry Data

+Consolidated test generation + Test data - https://docs.google.com/spreadsheets/d/1FIYf7CeOIuPmZBWR9B1YZi02qso9plWzGSUu6olZSFA/edit#gid=1182530912

+User Study Survey (a Google Account is needed to see the survey) - https://forms.gle/Fprk2pQ9Bk58vi7t9 It is important to note that we present the results from only the first three questions from Section 1 to 4.

+User Study Survey Data - https://docs.google.com/spreadsheets/d/1-5JouWM8o_i64jli8VkmLqo-EHxKcKCSjUIU757bMII/edit?usp=sharing

  #### References